whoamaiii/reactive-2025-10-15/VERIFICATION.md

 - No syntax errors
 - All files are valid ES modules

-### 2. Security Audit
+### 2. Security & Hygiene Audit

 **innerHTML Usage**: ✅ CLEARED
 - No remaining `innerHTML =` patterns in src/
 - Replaced with safe `replaceChildren()` method
-- Lines 332, 337 in settings-ui.js confirmed

-**CDN Version Pinning**: ✅ CLEARED
+**Bundling & Offline**: ✅ CLEARED
+- Vite bundling active; no runtime import map or shim required
+- Local-first for Essentia worker and HDR textures
 - No `@latest` versions in dependencies
-- All CDN URLs use specific versions (6.3.2)
-- Verified in src/audio.js lines 10-12

-**External Content**: ✅ CLEARED
-- All import map entries pinned to specific versions
-- Import map shim loaded from trusted CDN (jspm.io)

 ---